HOLISTIC PRACTICE STAGE GUIDE

 Nothing breaks yet.
 That is the problem.

-Low volume hides operational gaps because there is nothing to expose them.
-The personal cell number works fine for one patient a week.
+Low volume hides gaps because there is nothing to expose them.
+Your personal cell number works fine for one patient a week.
 Patients learn to text it.
 That boundary does not come back easily.

-The intake process lives in the practitioner's head.
+Your intake process lives in your head.
 At one or two patients a week that feels fine.
 It becomes something that cannot be handed off later without rebuilding from scratch.

-The absence of a contact and relationship system is invisible when there are only three prospective patients to track.
-The habits forming now - how calls are handled, how patients reach you, how inquiries are followed up - are becoming the infrastructure.
-Most practitioners do not notice this until the practice is full, when undoing them is genuinely costly.
+The absence of a contact and relationship system is invisible when you have only three prospective patients to track.
+The habits forming now (how calls are handled, how patients reach you, how inquiries are followed up) are becoming your infrastructure.
+Most practitioners do not notice this until the practice is full, when undoing those habits is genuinely costly.

 WHAT THIS STAGE ACTUALLY NEEDS